Wandalen/wTesting/doc/version.eng/tutorial/TestRoutineExperimental.md

 </details>

 Above is a part of the test report with experimental test routine `experiment` run.
 The name of the experiment was explicitly provided, so it was performed.
 An experiment can have any code, as well as test checks like a regular test routine.
-In this case, the experiment has a single test check and it fails as `Math.sqrt( -1 )` does not return `'?'`.
+In this case, the experiment has a single test check, and it fails as `Math.sqrt( -1 )` does not return `'?'`.

 ### Why